thenabeelhassan/Scripts/README.md

 # Scripts

-Automation Scripts/Snippets of Bash, Docker, Terraform, Ansible, Jenkins.
+This repo will have Automation Scripts/Snippets of following:

+1. Ansible
+2. Bash
+3. Docker
+4. Jenkins
+5. PowerShell
+6. Terraform